-In 2013, the first version of ChowMatch was developed over a long weekend after Tod’s wife, Maria Yap, founder of the food recovery non-profit Peninsula Food Runners, complained about her lack of resources while recovering surplus food.
+In 2013, the first version of ChowMatch Enterprise was developed over a long weekend after Tod’s wife, Maria Yap, founder of the food recovery non-profit Peninsula Food Runners, complained about her lack of resources while recovering surplus food.
 That initial version helped to streamline the pickup schedule for fresh surplus food and matching the food with the right food assistance organization, using volunteer food runners to pick up and deliver within 1 hour.
 The entire process managed using the ChowMatch application without a dispatcher.
-Today, ChowMatch is used to assist in the recovery and delivery of 100,000 meals every week across the U.S.
+Today, ChowMatch Enterprise is on its 5th major revision using Matching Logic and soon, Artificial Intelligence to assist in the recovery and delivery of several million meals daily across the U.S.

 When Tod was exposed to food waste and hunger while helping Maria, it brought back a lot of memories from his childhood.
 Tod grew up working in his parents family run grocery store in Coolidge, Arizona.